groucho75/ci_html5_auth_crud/README.md

 6. To enter the reserved area login as: admin@admin.com / password

-7. You can load packages via Composer: here is a [wiki page](https://github.com/groucho75/ci_html5_auth_crud/wiki/How-to-use-Composer).
+7. You can add packages loaded via Composer: here is a [wiki page](https://github.com/groucho75/ci_html5_auth_crud/wiki/How-to-use-Composer).

 ***